I was Duun-fellow (stipendiat) in 2005.

 The published work consisted of two digital prints, three time-lapse animations with processed sounds sampled from the house.
 The digitizing was done by two microphones and three cameras that I moved around in the house.
 Files downloaded directly to disk and processed later.

 A modern coffee-percolator was placed in the kitchen of the house.
 I discovered that the machine had a flaw.
 In the last stages of percolating it gave off nearly human “sigh’s”.
-I thought this significant and useful, and it timed the animation loops I made to 6 minutes and 24 seconds.
+I thought this significant and useful, and it timed the animation loops I made to the 6 minutes and 24 seconds.

 The time-lapses were made from stripes of sunlight passing through the house during the day.
 Moving over furniture, bookcases and kitchen-utensils.
 Using old ephemeral black and white footage, I recreated this light with a projector at night.
 Photographing the projection, frame by frame, then sequencing it again.